albert-escriva/IGWsfSC/README.md

 # IGWsfSC

-(Induced Gravitational Waves by a Crossover)
+(Induced Gravitational Waves from a Smooth Crossover)

 Julia code for the computation of the Induced Gravitational Waves caused by the presence of a crossover beyond the Standard Model.
 Author: Albert Escriva